 Annual Webinar Licenses

 Departments can purchase a webinar license through ITS.
-The prices below are for a full ‘year’, though the cost will be pro-rated until the beginning of June of the following year.
+The prices below are for new licenses, and represent full ‘year’ pricing; though the cost will be pro-rated until the beginning of June of the following year.
 If you’re interested in purchasing a license, please email firstname.lastname@example.org.

 - Webinar (limit 1000 attendees): $3400 annual